 I suspect the pendulum has swung from a future preoccupation to (for many people) a sole focus on earthly existence.
 It is relatively rare, even at a Catholic funeral, to hear people speak in a eulogy with hope for their deceased relative or friend’s eternal life.
 Eulogies tend to focus solely on the person’s earthly life, and mention a future possibility only as a light-hearted fantasy.
 While it is important to share the stories of a person’s life on earth at a funeral, the focus must shift to our hope and prayer for their eternal future.
 A funeral will include some looking back, but it is only when a funeral looks forward that we can experience hope for the one who has died.

-- Today I invite you to practice horison-shifting by lifting your gaze beyond the grave into the eternal fulness of life for which we have been created.
+- Today I invite you to practice horison-shifting by lifting your gaze, like the mother of James and John, beyond the grave into the eternal fulness of life for which we have been created.
 It is this future horizon that enables us to endure and even thrive through the daily burdens of earthly life.

 - A prayer for bedtime: